gespinal/single-script-k8s-cluster/README.md

-## Single Script Kubernetes Kind Cluster -- Running On Docker
+## Single script kind Kubernetes cluster -- Running on Docker

 Just run `./install_kind_kubernetes_cluster.sh` and the script will create a single node k8s cluster for your local tests.